 I am grateful for the fathers in my life: my own father, my father-in-law, my husband who is the father of our six children, and my sons and sons-in-law who are the fathers of my grandchildren.
 I especially love to watch my sons and sons-in-law being fathers to their children.
 It touches my heart in a way that nothing else does!
 To all of these special fathers, I say thank you and Happy Father's Day.

 A father holds an important position in a family.
 He has the responsibility to 1) preside over his family in love and righteousness, 2) provide the necessities of life for his family, and 3) protect his family from all harmful influences.

 Ephesians 6:4 reads, "And, ye fathers, provoke not your children to wrath: but bring them up in the nurture and admonition of the Lord."

+Just as being a mother is more than simply giving birth, being a father is much more than simply fertilizing an egg.
 The most important thing that a father can do for his children is to love their mother and to insist that the children show proper respect to his wife and their mother.
-A recent study of the effect of marriage on poverty (1929-2008) shows that children have a much lower chance of growing of in poverty if their parents are married.
+A recent study of the effect of marriage on poverty (1929-2008) shows that children have a much lower chance of growing up in poverty if their parents are married.
 The break down of the family in recent years emphasizes the important role that father fills in a family.
 In 1963, 93 percent of American children were born to married parents.
 Today the number has dropped to 59 percent.
-Children are fortunate if they grow up in a home that functions properly with father at the head of the family and mother at the heart.
+Children are fortunate if they grow up in a home that functions properly with father as the head of the family and mother as the heart.
 Fathers and mothers working together for the good of families are very important in establishing and maintaining a strong society.

 I want to wish a happy Father's Day to all fathers and especially to those fathers who recognize the value of father being in the home and taking an active part in the family.